Gift Acceptance, Counting and Reporting Policy

 - No gift receipt will be issued to the individual who recommended a university gift to the DAF; however, the individual’s giving record will be soft credited with the value of the gift.

 Planned gifts will be utilized by the university at some point in the future.
 These gifts are either irrevocable (cannot be changed by the donor once the gift is made) or revocable (can be changed by the donor at any time).
 The university’s Office of Gift Planning oversees the university’s planned giving programs, including the creation of life income gifts, in consultation with the Investment Office, the Treasurer’s Office, and the Office of the General Counsel as needed.
-The Office of Gift Planning is also responsible for due diligence review with respect to all planned gifts.
+The Office of Gift Planning is also responsible for due diligence review with respect to all planned gifts, and for developing guidelines on how planned gifts will be counted and recognized in University Advancement’s database of record.
 A range of planned giving options is available at the university.

 - Charitable Gift Annuities